 hydrocarbons (PAHs) according to a Non Time-Critical Removal Action Memorandum decision completed in September 2013.
 Lead is also being addressed, but will not be completely addressed until the Active Skeet Range is closed and all of the PAH and lead can be investigated and cleaned up.

 NEWIOU and WABOU Soil OUs: Soil remedial actions in the were completed by December 2007 at most of the sites in the WABOU and NEWIOU according to the Soils Record of Decisions (See Remedy Selected, above).
 Most of the contaminated soil were excavated and consolidated to an area called a Corrective Action Management Unit (CAMU).
 Soil with contaminant concentrations that exceeded the CAMU acceptance levels were taken to an approved off-base disposal facility.
 Remedial Action Completion was achieved for the WABOU in 2008, and NEWIOU in 2012.
 Residential cleanup levels (unrestricted land use) were achieved at the majority of the soil sites, and Institutional Controls (ICs) have been put in place to restrict land use for sites that did not achieve residential cleanup levels.
 The AF is currently evaluating additional cleanup measures to restore certain sites to residential cleanup levels and remove the ICs.
-Proposed Plans to Amend the RODs for each soil OU are expected to be issued to the public for comment in April 2015.
+Proposed Plans to Amend the RODs for each soil OU were issued to the public for comment in April 2015.
 Additional site characterization is being conducted in 2016 by the Air Force to determine the extent of the areas that are above residential cleanup levels.

 Groundwater OUs: Groundwater interim remedial actions (IRA) were conducted at multiple sites through two groundwater Interim RODs (See Remedy Selected, above).
 The groundwater IRAs were a combination of pump and treat with using Monitored Natural Attenuation (MNA) to achieve following interim objectives: source control; migration control and; hydraulic containment for off-base plumes.
 The treatment systems have been in place since January 1996 and have removed over 15,000 pounds of volatile organic compounds (VOCs).